Sampler, Chapter 1

 A Perfect Day

 On the drive up to Portland International Raceway, she observed Kyle’s typical pre-race jitters.
 Tense and edgy despite his enviable starting position, he fidgeted with the blinker stalk and tapped a rapid beat on the steering wheel of his old Toyota 4-Runner.
 It was a given that nerves would inevitably get him on race day.
-He would always insist that he wasn't worried, but would eventually drift off into his own little world.
+He would always insist that he wasn’t worried, but would eventually drift off into his own little world.
 Even the constant clanking of the FeatherLite trailer they were towing failed to distract him.
 His old truck swayed back and forth, an out-of-alignment trailer tire tugging at the steering wheel.
-He reached over with his right hand to massage her left shoulder, one that sported her tiny butterfly tattoo.
-At least he wasn’t entirely disconnected, she thought.
+He reached over with his right hand to massage Kari’s left shoulder, one that sported her tiny butterfly tattoo.
+At least he isn’t completely disconnected, she thought.

-Portland’s race track operated out of what was a city park.
+Portland’s race track operated out of a city park.
 Known as PIR to the locals, it had been constructed on a site that was at one time the second largest city in Oregon, then known as VanPort.
 Built to house ship-builders and their families during the WWII war effort, VanPort tragically washed away in a flood surge.
 PIR now sat nestled directly in the heart of a city where it normally would never have made it out of the planning stages.

-Upon parking in his assigned stall, Kyle immediately busied himself with removing the straps and unloading his motorcycle.
-It had been six months now since he'd proposed to Kari, and she was already far more accustomed to race preparations than she would have preferred.
+Upon parking in his assigned stall, Kyle immediately busied himself with removing straps and unloading his motorcycle.
+It had been six months since he’d proposed to Kari, and she was already far more accustomed to race preparations than she would have preferred.
 While Kyle headed off towards the track, she walked down to the resident coffee cart, appropriately named “High Octane”.
-In line for coffee, Kari waved to Jane, one of the corner workers, who had just unraveled her bundle of race flags.
-Jack, another seasoned race official who had worked there for at least 20 years, sidled up.
+In line for coffee, Kari waved to Jane, one of the corner workers, who just unraveled her bundle of race flags.
+Jack, another seasoned race official who worked there for at least 20 years, sidled up.
 While his hair had gone mostly white, his vibrant blue eyes still carried a reminder of his youth.
 His face crinkled into a smile as he greeted her.

 “Going for the usual, Kari?”